MongoDB Course for Kids

 Definition

-• MongoDB is a NoSQL database used to store data in a flexible, JSON-like format.
+• MongoDB is a database that saves data in a flexible format.
+It works like storing information in folders with notes.

 Importance